 What are they, and which is better?
 On top of considering the yields and crypto assets, selecting the most suitable sector for you is down to your comfort level with risk.

 The crypto industry is made up of two main sectors: centralized finance (CeFi) and decentralized finance (DeFi).
-Both sectors have been able to deliver exceptional cryptocurrency-related financial services over the past few years.
+Both sectors have delivered exceptional cryptocurrency-related financial services over the past few years.

-Due to the financial services they offer, both sectors have enjoyed mainstream adoption worldwide.
+Both sectors have become popular around the world because they offer financial services.
 Despite the common use of both terms today, many people still don't understand what CeFi and DeFi mean.
 With this problem in mind, let's take a few moments to dive into these two financial concepts.

 What does Centralized Finance (CeFi) stand for?

-Centralized finance refers to crypto-related services offered under a central entity.
+Centralized finance refers to crypto-related services offered by a central entity.
 Platforms like these are typically operated by a group of people or by a company that deals with financial technology (fintech).